 I finished my last quarter by student teaching at Clarke Middle.
-I got my undergraduate degree in 1990 and finished working that school year in the office at CMS as a secretary.
+I got my undergraduate degree in 1990 and finished working in the office at CMS as a secretary that year.
 I became a full-fledged teacher in 1991-92.
 I taught sixth grade science my first year.